#Article

 Is it bullying or harassment?
 And what should you do about it?
 Download the free cheat sheet on Workplace Harassment to find out.

 To be sure, most people view being physically threatened by a manager as bullying behavior – but then, what if a manager tells a non performing employee that s/he is going to have to “pull up his socks or else he will quickly be looking for another job”.
-Is that an example of bullying behavior or is it merely an expression of consequences for non-performance?
+Is that an example of a bully manager's behavior or is it a legitimate expression of consequences for non-performance?
+Understanding where the line is drawn is essential to addressing bullying by a boss effectively.

 One section in a policing agency had what the Sergeant called “the cone of shame” - a plastic traffic cone that had been melted because a rookie officer had placed it on top of a road flare (to make the cone more visible at the scene of an accident).
 Each week, the cone was passed to someone else in the group who had done something to “deserve” it.
 The Sergeant felt that this helped the members of the team bond, but one recipient felt he was being bullied even though he was not the only one to have received the cone.